 - Is reading a slow, laborious process for your child?

 The Nashville Dyslexia Center can help!
 Private individualized instruction is offered for students of all ages who are struggling to learn to read, write, and spell.
 The Nashville Dyslexia Center uses the Barton Reading & Spelling System.
 The Barton System is an Orton-Gillingham based program that engages all four modalities of learning – reading, speaking, hearing, and writing.
-The program supports Common Core and meets the requirements of No Child Left Behind.
+The program supports Common Core and it met the requirements of No Child Left Behind.

 While students must pass an initial screening to begin instruction, it is not necessary to have a diagnosis of a specific learning disability.
 We recommend a minimum of two hours per week of instruction.
 Contact us for pricing information and scheduling.